ikhoury/blog.issakhoury.me/_posts/2020-12-28-git-workflow.markdown

 You are going to work on a new software project, and you want to be able to quickly develop and release new versions of your application using a well-structured development workflow.
 We will walk through a streamlined workflow using [Git](https://git-scm.com/) that's inspired by the [Trunk Based Development](https://trunkbaseddevelopment.com/) branching strategy.

 The goal of our development team is to have a single source of truth for stable and production ready code, the `master` branch.
 Every commit on the master branch must be well-tested using an automated pipeline and should be considered as a candidate for a production release.
-Using this strategy, you will have a linear history of versions of your released application and be able to quickly rollback to a particular one if necessary.
+By using this strategy you will have a linear history of the versions of your released application, and be able to quickly rollback to a particular one if necessary.

 ## Initial Commit